 Coconut oil can also improve your dog’s brain energy metabolism and cognitive function by reducing buildup of brain lesion-causing amyloid proteins.
 These cerebral benefits aren’t limited to senior dogs whose brain functions are slowing down due to age–coconut oil is also advisable for young dogs whose mental functions are still growing into their prime.

 Benefits Of Coconut Oil For Dogs

 The scientific name for coconut is Cocos nucifera.
 Early Spanish explorers called it ‘coco’, which means “monkey-face”–because the three eye-hole indentations on the outside of the hairy nut resembles the face of a monkey.
 Nucifera means ‘nut-bearing’.

-A Delicious Functional Food
+A Delicious Functional Food For Dogs

 Coconut is classified as a ‘Functional Food’ because it is highly nutritious, containing vitamins, minerals and is high in fiber, and also provides numerous health benefits.
 Pacific Islanders treasure the medicinal healing properties so highly, they refer to coconut as ‘The Tree of Life’.

 Coconut oil comes from the meat of coconuts harvested from the coconut palm tree.
 Coconut oil consists of at least 90% saturated fats, most of which are Medium Chain Triglycerides (MCTs).
 Although we’re used to thinking of fats as bad, MCTs are “good” fat and can provide several benefits, including being a source of fuel and energy.